The Baby Shark Ab Workout Is Real And Will Get You Shredded

 The Baby Shark song is unavoidable.
-It’s time to lean into it and use the song for good — namely, to get you that six-pack you always wanted.
-The Baby Shark ab workout challenge is a serious thing that will seriously shred your midsection.
+It’s time to lean into it and use the song for good — namely, to get you that six-pack you always wanted (or just a strong core to keep you stable).
+The Baby Shark ab workout challenge is a serious exercise regimen that will seriously shred your midsection.
 Created by a group of young gymnasts, this quick-hit exercise routine will feel never-ending — and not just because of the earworm burrowing into your head.
-Don’t be fooled by the little girls that fly through the moves with ease.
+Don’t be fooled by the little girls that fly through the Baby Shark challenge with ease.
 This ab workout is hard — very, very hard.

 With a different ab exercise for each verse — V-ups for grandpa shark are the worst by far — you won’t get bored.
 And though the music is annoying, it’s also distracting.
 The pain in your ears will take away from the pain in your abs.
 Doo doo doo, doo doo, doo doo doo doo.